awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 **Note**
 *greengrass\-root* represents the path where the AWS IoT Greengrass Core software is installed on your device\.
 If you installed the software by following the steps in the [Getting Started](gg-gs.md) tutorial, then this is the `/greengrass` directory\.
-If you use the **Easy group creation** option from the AWS IoT Greengrass console, then the `config.json` file is deployed to the core device in a working state\.
+If you use the **Default Group creation** option from the AWS IoT Greengrass console, then the `config.json` file is deployed to the core device in a working state\.

  You can review the contents of this file by running the following command: